felixhammerl/felixhammerl.github.io/_posts/2025-03-25-git-configuration-madness.md

 Throughtout my career, I've often stumbled across the following problem:

-* I use Github for my private projects, using my personal email address, signing commits with my personal PGP key.
+* I use Github for my private projects, using my personal email address, signing commits with my private SSH key.
-* My company uses Github for my company projects, where I author commits with my work email address and sign them with a work PGP key.
+* My company uses Github for my company projects, where I author commits with my company email address and sign them with my company SSH key.
 * My clients use Github and Gitlab for client projects, where I author commits with my client email address and sign them with my client SSH key.
 * My private SSH keys are not authorized for the client Github repositories.
-* My private and work PGP keys for signing and SSH Keys for authentication are on my Yubikeys.
-The client SSH keys for signing and authentication are in a client-specific 1Password vault.
-While the keys being provided by different means (1PW, PGP, SSH) is not important, it's just a further complication.
+* All my SSH keys are on my Yubikey, and I don't want to switch keys all the time.

+## Default configuration

 Most folks only ever use a single top-level `~/.gitconfig`.
 However, git allows you to define multiple configuration files and load them conditionally based on the path of the repository you are working in.